Frida7771/HealthManager/README.md

 ## Project Overview
 This project is a health management platform built with Java (Spring Boot) for the backend and React/JavaScript for the frontend.
-The system implements RESTful APIs, supports health record management, file uploads, data visualization, and role-based access control to enhance user experience and system scalability.
+The system implements RESTful APIs, supports health record management, file uploads, data visualization, and role-based access control to enhance user experience.

 ---